Wednesday, May 15

 This broad-based discussion, to be joined by Russian and international professors and practicing lawyers, will address many topical and challenging issues associated with legal training.
 In the end, quality legal training today means a quality legal system tomorrow.

-Representative of the Russian Federation in the European Court of Human Rights, Deputy Minister of Justice of the Russian Federation, Professor at the Department of the Judiciary at HSE University
+Representative of the Russian Federation in the European Court of Human Rights - Deputy Minister of Justice of the Russian Federation, Professor at the Department of the Judiciary in the HSE University

 Professor of Business Law, Lomonosov Moscow State University